© Skypixel | Dreamstime.com

 What Causes Nightmares

 So what causes nightmares?
-Here are six common triggers:
+Here are seven common triggers:

 - Anxiety and stress: Worried about work?
 Stressing about a relationship?
 Such common issues can manifest themselves in sleep-depriving nightmares.